Aanok/jftui/README.md

 jftui is a minimalistic, lightweight command line client for the open source [Jellyfin](http://jellyfin.org/) media server.
 It is developed for the GNU/Linux OS only, although it may be possible to make it run on BSD's.

 # Installation
 The program must be built from source.

-For Arch Linux users, there is an AUR [package](https://aur.archlinux.org/packages/jftui/) that will compile, install and keep jftui updated automatically.
+For Arch Linux users, there is an AUR [package](https://aur.archlinux.org/packages/jftui/).

 ## Dependencies
 - [libcurl](https://curl.haxx.se/libcurl/) (runtime)